Mandrake0/Apertus_Configurator/Readme.md

 # Apertus Axiom Web Interface

 This is another setup for the Apertus Axiom Interface.
 May target here is to use some abstraction to get a focus on the main function of the camera.
+There are also some other focuses

+* there is only English as Default Language
+* All Interface Layout / Functions / Configurations are in JSON Files

 #### Target Features

-* All Function are in a Database that can be searched
+* All Function are in a Database that can be searched (at the moment JSON File)
 * Interface are Layoutet in Tabs
-* Tabs can be Add or Deleted and Edited
+* Tabs can be Add or Deleted and Edited (not in first Version)
 * Preset Storage